kronihias/ambix/README.md

 Install MacOSX dependencies (through MacPorts):
 --------------

-*$ sudo port install liblo eigen3-devel*
+*$ sudo port install eigen3-devel*

 optional: fftw-3-single

 Install Windows dependencies
 --------------
-*getting the dependencies for Windows is a little bit more tricky. you have to get liblo, pthreads, libsoxr and Eigen. liblo is not available as prebuilt version, therefore you have to build it by yourself*
+*getting the dependencies for Windows is a little bit more tricky. you have to get pthreads, libsoxr and Eigen.*

 howto build ambix yourself: